 Yale School of Drama

-Gregory Berger is a graduate and currently on the Acting Faculty of the Yale School of Drama in addition to teaching bi-coastally both in Los Angeles and New York.
+Gregory Berger-Sobeck is a graduate and former acting faculty member at the Yale School of Drama in addition to teaching bi-coastally both in Los Angeles and New York.
 Additionally, he has taught workshops all over the world including in London, Paris, Sydney, and Tahiti.

 As an actor he has was nominated best actor at the Beverly Hills Film Festival and the S.O.Y.S.
 Film Festival for the film Persona.
 The film was also in the semi-finals for the Best Short category for the Academy Awards.
 Guadalupe the Virgin, another film he starred in, was named best film in the Mexico International Film Festival.

 Adrian earned his MFA from the Yale School of Drama, training under the esteemed acting teacher, Earle Gister.
 While at Yale Adrian was awarded the Carol Dye Award, awarded to one student in recognition of their talent and accomplishments in performance.
 He also studied for a time with legendary acting teacher Sanford Meisner and at the St. Petersburg State Theatre Arts Academy in St.Petersburg, Russia, where the dedication, deep respect of craft, and the thrilling creativity of the Russian students and faculty had a profound impact.
 He received his BA in theatre at Whitman College, where he met his first mentor, the wonderful Jack Freimann.
 Since 2011 Adrian has been an acting instructor at The Berg Studios here in LA as well as a guest instructor at the theater department of Juniata College in Pennsylvania, and the Shakespeare Theater Company in D.C.